stnava/ITKR/README.md

-# RcppITK
+# ITKR
-Rcpp based port of ITK to R
+cmake based port of ITK to R